No results found matching your search criteria. Showing all properties instead.

 With 100's of km's of coastline fishing is an activity to do for many people.
 However, you don't need to bring your own boat to go fishing!
 Offshore fishing charters are attractive because of the variety of fish available including Tuna, Billfish, Wahoo & Dorado, Sailfish, White & Blue Marlin, Barracuda, and Mahi Mahi.
-Akumal Dive Center have experienced captains who can lead you to the best fishing spots at a reasonable price.
+Learn more about Riviera Maya Fishing Charters, or our Fishing Tours.

 Another option, a little further away, is to hire an independent charter fishing boat at Puerto Aventuras a 16 minute drive from Ocean Breeze Akumal.

 Other Water Sports